sc0ttj/component/README.md

 ## Using the `Ctx` module

-If using a `<canvas>` to render components, you can **optionally** extend it using `Ctx`, which adds new drawing methods & shapes, save as image and video, a chainable API and more.
+If using a `<canvas>` to render components, you can **optionally** extend it using `Ctx`, which adds interactivity, new drawing methods & shapes, save as image and video, a chainable API and much more.

 It is only 5.6kb minified and gzipped.